 iv) Customer Complaint Management

 A fond farewell is a primary need to grow your customer base.
 There are some gestures that you could work on to give your customers a little extra special touch while they are leaving.
 Opening doors, asking for their feedback and suggestions, and taking care of their departure would be a great way to have an excellent brand reputation.

 2.3.
 Equipment Handling – How To Use Microwave, Oven, etc.

 The restaurant SOP must contain a separate instruction module on how to use kitchen equipment.
-Kitchen equipment at a restaurant are both costly and need extra care to be handled.
-For instance, you could have separate procedures on how to use personal equipment of your kitchen, i.e. a microwave, oven, and so on.
+You can have separate procedures on how to use personal equipment of your kitchen, i.e. a microwave, oven, and so on.

 2.4.
 Health & Hygiene Regulations

 Another essential factor to take care of is the maintenance of clean staff uniforms while on the premises of the restaurant.
 You must keep a separate budget for your staff uniforms, as they directly reflect on your brand.

 The most important part of your restaurant SOP is the safety measures that you need to take while preparing and delivering your food.
 It is statistically proven that 15% of the accidents that occur at a restaurant happen due to mismanagement and lack of care.
 Employees must wear oven mitts while working in the kitchen and have in-depth knowledge of how to handle fire or accidents.

 3. How To Create Restaurant SOPs

 Different kinds of restaurants require to focus on different core procedures altogether.
 You need to identify these core processes for your type of restaurant in the first place, only after which you can define the steps involved.
 Let’s talk about a cloud kitchen; it thrives on online ordering.
 As a cloud kitchen owner, you need to focus on food aggregators and their delivery modules.